Shahrbanu: Death

-The earliest sources regarding Sharbanu make no mention of her ultimate fate, instead primarily focusing on the events of her capture and marriage.
+The earliest sources regarding Shahrbanu make no mention of her ultimate fate, instead primarily focusing on the events of her capture and marriage.
 Later accounts added further details to the story, with multiple variations emerging regarding her death.
 Literary traditions state that she died upon giving birth to her son, Ali ibn Husayn in 659 CE.
 She was allegedly buried in the Jannat al-Baqī in Medina, her grave being beside that of her brother-in-law Hasan ibn Ali.

 Another account narrates that Shahrbanu lived to see the Battle of Karbala in 680 CE.
 Having witnessed the massacre of her family during the battle, the princess drowned herself in the Euphrates to avoid the humiliation of captivity by the Umayyads.
+According to another report, Shahrbanu passed away on the 5th of Sha‘ban, in the year 60 AH, in Damascus, after escaping from her master, as she had been a slave woman sold in the markets.

 A third version, as with the previous account, states that Shahbanu was alive during Karbala, but includes a miraculous aspect to the story.
 It states that prior to his death, Husayn gave Shahrbanu his horse and bid her to escape back to her homeland in Persia.
 She was closely pursued by Yazid's soldiers and as she approached the mountains surrounding Rey, she tried to call out to God in desperation.
 However, in her exhaustion she misspoke and rather than saying "Yallahu!"
 (Oh God!), she said "Ya kuh!"
 (Oh mountain!).
 The mountain then miraculously opened and she rode into it, leaving behind only a piece of her veil which had gotten caught as the chasm closed behind her.
 This became an object of veneration, with the area becoming a shrine as well as a popular pilgrimage site.

 Mary Boyce believed that the latter story was a 10th-century invention, considering it to be probable that the shrine was previously dedicated to the Zoroastrian goddess Anahid.
 She states that as Zoroastrianism and the worship of Anahid became less predominant in the region, a link was probably formed between the site and Shahrbanu in order for the veneration of the Persian princess to take its place.
 It is also notable that the word "Banu" (Lady) is strongly associated with Anahid, making it likely that "Shahrbanu" (Lady of the land) was the title originally used to dedicate the old shrine.